The Makerspace Mindset

 MAKERSPACES—n. pl. – workshops where people come together to share materials and a collaborative learning environment in order to learn a new skill.

-Join the Library as Incubator Project for a course on makerspaces that will draw on the expertise of librarians around the country to reimagine the relationship between public libraries and local artists of all types, from professional artists and makers to accomplished hobbyists.
-Explore models of library/artist collaborations, identify your local arts partners, and build the resources you need to launch successful arts-incubator programs at your library.
+Join the Library as Incubator Project for a course on makerspaces that will draw on the expertise of librarians around the country to reimagine the relationship between public, school, and academic libraries and makers, from professionals to accomplished hobbyists.
+Explore models of library/maker collaborations, identify potential local partners, and build the resources you need to get into the Makerspace Mindset at your library.

 - Digital Making